A plausible mechanism of muscle stabilization in stall conditions: Introduction

-Our study shows that if the antiferromagnetic short-range interactions are sufficiently strong, the HS-type coherent single-state isometric response of skeletal muscle is destabilized.
-Instead, we obtain a non-HS response with cross-bridges in pre- and post-power stroke configurations finely mixed.
-Moreover, we show that in such regimes the cross-bridges necessary form a regular interdigitated pattern.
-The macroscopically homogeneous response of a muscle fiber is then recovered at the expense of the configurations of individual half-sarcomeres becoming maximally inhomogeneous.
-The presence of short-range interaction is then responsible for generating a new energy well, which we associate with the physiological state of isometric contractions.
-The fact that the macroscopically homogeneous response is stabilized passively makes our approach fundamentally different from the one involving active stabilization \cite{SRT_PRE_2016}.
-We also note that the energy wells, different from the ones describing pre and post power stroke states, are introduced routinely in the phenomenological chemo-mechanical models to ensure that the $T_2(\delta \ell)$ curve is sufficiently flat around the stall state \cite{Marcucci2016, Marcucci_PLOS_2016}.
-Such three-state systems would be represented by the Potts model, whose main prediction is the existence of a tri-critical point separating the line of first- and second-order transitions \cite{Ostilli2020,yeomans1992statistical}.
-In our minimal two-well model, the third 'phase' is emerging naturally after averaging and the tri-critical point arises without any additional phenomenolological assumptions.
+We show that if the antiferromagnetic short-range interactions are sufficiently strong, the HS-type coherent single-state response can be indeed compromised.
+It is replaced by a non-HS response with cross-bridges in pre- and post-power stroke configurations finely mixed.
+Moreover, we show that in such regimes, the cross-bridges necessarily form a regular interdigitated pattern.
+The macroscopically \emph{homogeneous} response of a muscle fiber is then recovered at the expense of the individual half-sarcomeres becoming maximally \emph{inhomogeneous}.

+One can say that the presence of short-range interaction is responsible for the emergence of a new energy well which stabilizes in this model the physiological state of isometric contractions.
+In addition to the coherent pre- and post-power stroke configurations anticipated by the original HS theory, the augmented model, accounting for short-range interactions, predicts the stability of configurations with pre- and post-power stroke cross-bridges finely mixed.
+In this new 'phase', the overall stiffness of a half-sarcomere is positive, which suggests that it may be adequately representing the physiological state of isometric contractions.
+The macroscopically homogeneous response is then stabilized passively, in contradistinction with active stabilization studied in \cite{SRT_PRE_2016}.

+We observe that additional energy wells (chemical states), different from the ones describing pre- and post-power stroke conformations, are sometimes introduced phenomenologically in chemo-mechanical models to ensure that the $T_2(\delta \ell)$ curve is sufficiently flat around the stall state, see, for instance, \cite{Marcucci_PLOS_2016} and the references cited therein.
+Instead, in the model with short-range antiferromagnetic interactions, the third energy well emerges directly from a micromodel without additional phenomenological assumptions.